First aid for bites and stings

 Australian venomous snakes include taipans, death adders, tiger, black, brown, mulga and copperhead snakes as well as many sea snakes.
 In warmer weather, the land-based snakes are out of hibernation and basking in the sun.
 Just in time to be found by holidaymakers.

 Most Australian snakes are defensive by nature and will usually sense your approach and move out of the way.
 Most don’t approach humans unless disturbed, however, some, such as the brown snake, are fast, fierce and easily angered.

 If someone is bitten by a snake, follow these rules.

-- DO get the victim to a hospital or medical centre, preferably by an ambulance that has resuscitation facilities and antivenom for snakebites.
-It is better to keep the bitten person still and bring transport to them rather than for them to move.
+- Get the victim to a hospital or medical centre, preferably by an ambulance that has resuscitation facilities and antivenom for snakebites.
+It is better to keep the bitten person still and bring transport to them, rather than for them to move.

 - DO NOT cut the bitten area.

 - DO NOT use a tourniquet.

 - DO NOT wash or suck the bite - traces of venom are needed for use with venom identification kits.